Megan Ranney

-Megan L. Ranney is a practicing American emergency physician currently serving as the Warren Alpert Endowed Professor in the Department of Emergency Medicine at Rhode Island Hospital and the Alpert Medical School of Brown University.
-Ranney is the incoming Dean of the Yale School of Public Health.
-Previously, Ranney served as the Academic Dean of the Brown University School of Public Health and was the founding Director of the Brown-Lifespan Center for Digital Health.
+Megan L. Ranney is a practicing American emergency physician currently serving as the Dean of the Yale School of Public Health.
+Previously, Ranney served as the Deputy Dean of the Brown University School of Public Health, was Warren Alpert Endowed Professor in the Department of Emergency Medicine at Rhode Island Hospital and the Alpert Medical School of Brown University.
+Ranney was the founding Director of the Brown-Lifespan Center for Digital Health.

 During the COVID-19 pandemic, Ranney brought public attention to the deficit of protective equipment for United States frontline workers.
 She launched the grassroots organization #GetUsPPE to collect, create and distribute personal protective equipment around the United States.

 Early life and education

-Ranney graduated summa cum laude from Harvard University with a Bachelor of Arts in the History of Science in 1997.
+Ranney graduated summa cum laude from Harvard University with a Bachelor of Arts in the history of science in 1997.
 After graduation, Ranney joined the Peace Corps, where she supported programs in the Ivory Coast.
 Ranney then attended the Columbia University Vagelos College of Physicians and Surgeons, from which she graduated with an M.D. as a member of both Alpha Omega Alpha and the Gold Humanism Honor Society.
 She completed her internship, residency and chief residency in emergency medicine at Brown.
 Ranney earned her Master's in Public Health in 2010 from the Brown University School of Public Health where she studied injury prevention.

-Research and career
+Career

 Ranney worked as a physician at Rhode Island Hospital in Providence, where she witnessed the consequences of gun violence.
 She used her background to start conversations about guns in the context of public health.
 Ranney helped found the American Foundation for Firearm Injury Reduction in Medicine, for which she serves as research officer.
 The following year, Ranney delivered a TED talk where she discussed how healthcare professionals can help to solve America's gun problem.
 Ranney has advocated for increased investment in community violence prevention programs and other interventions that move beyond gun control laws.